Hype Williams: Feature and short films

 In 1998, he directed his first and so far his only feature film to date, Belly, starring rappers Nas and DMX, the film released by Artisan Entertainment.
 In 1999, Williams signed a two-year overall deal with New Line Cinema to produce and direct feature films.
 His first film with New Line, Mothership, died in development.
 Later that year, Williams was in negotiations with MTV to develop an animated series which was described as a behind-the-scenes look at the world of music and celebrities.
 The project also died in development.

 In 2000, Williams was hired to direct the Warner Bros. film Speed Racer.
 He left the project the following year, with the film being released in 2008 under the direction of The Wachowskis.

 In 2003, Disney purchased the zombie horror film Thrilla, which Williams wrote.
 The project died in development, with Gavin Polone attached to produce.

 In 2010, Williams was the writer for the Kanye West-directed short film Runaway.

+Personal life

+Williams is the uncle of fellow music video director Erik White.